My guests on Vagabond Small-Group Tours of Ireland go wild for Irish music. So I thought, why not give everyone a list of my favourite?

 5. Whiskey in the Jar - Thin Lizzy

 While Thin Lizzy's version of this song is probably the best known to us now, Whiskey In The Jar has possibly been in circulation for over 300 years in some form or other.

 The subject is the antics of an Irish highwayman, Patrick Fleming.
 Fleming robbed the English Captain Farrell in 1650, only to be betrayed by a woman.

-On a Vagabond or Driftwood Tour you literally go over the Cork and Kerry Mountains - we may very well enjoy somes whiskey in the jar!
+On a small-group Vagabond or Driftwood Tour we will literally go over the Cork and Kerry Mountains together - and we may very well enjoy some whiskey in the jar too!

 6. The Irish Rover - The Dubliners / The Pogues

 Attributed to JM Crofts in the 1960s, the Irish Rover acknowledges Ireland's nautical history and continues to be sung and enjoyed around the world to this day.